 A wet signature is one made using a pen on hard copy paper a digital signature is the process by which a document is signed online.
 This happens when a software that is creating the digital signature performs a routine to create a signature.
 This usually involves creating a hash of the document content so that any changes can be easily identified.
 It also has a mechanism for then 'signing' that hashed content (usually using a digital certificate).
 An electronic signature can be anything that constitutes an online mark, like a symbol or an image of your signature.
 Electronic signatures don't have the security of a digital signature, as they don't create a hash of a document, or tie the signature to the document itself.

 No. In fact, the ESIGN eSignature law, which sets out the legal requirements for an electronic signature states that a signature can be: "an electronic sound, symbol, process attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record and be legally bound."

 The signature is special.
 It's unique.
 It represents you.
 It's personal.
 And it is by far the most intimate form of handwriting we do.
 Many experts believe that the way you sign your name can reveal who you are as a person in life and even in business.

 Here are a few things that handwriting experts look for in determining your personality based on your signature alone:

-- Small letters in your signature may be an indicator that you are shy, possibly quiet and withdrawn.
+Small letters in your signature may be an indicator that you are shy, possibly quiet and withdrawn.
 A small signature does, however, say that you are meticulous and can stay focused on tasks that require a high level of concentration.
-If the letters are extremely tiny, this may be an indicator that you are stingy and a bit egotistical.

 YOU'RE THRIFTY; RATIONAL AND SELF-DISCIPLINED